Dynamics of market states and risk assessment: Methods

 We now define similarity measure or distance between two correlation matrices $C(\tau_1)$ and $C(\tau_2)$ evaluated at different time $\tau_1$ and $\tau_2$ by the distance:

-where $\langle ...\rangle_{ij}$ denotes the average over all components.
-Based on these distances, using multidimensional scaling~\cite{mds_2009} we obtain images of the set of correlation matrices in two and three dimensions.
-Multidimensional Scaling (MDS) is a method to accommodate the distances between a set of vectors in higher dimension to a lower dimensional space.
-This will not typically be possible exactly.
-Thus a statistical method with random initial conditions and subsequent optimization is used as given in the code~\cite{mds_2009} to reproduce the distances as well as possible with a given tolerance.
-In our case we can do this by projection into a three dimensional (3D) space, which will allow visualization of projections or animated 3D arrangements.
-We then use $k$-means clustering~\cite{teknomo2006k,jain2010data} for optimizing the intra cluster size.
+where overbar denotes the average over all matrix elements.
+We then use multidimensional scaling (MDS)~\cite{mds_2009} on these distances (see supplementary material Fig. S3) to obtain coordinates in a lower dimensional space keeping between-object distances (similarities between correlation matrices at different time) preserved as much as possible within a given tolerance.
+In our case we project the distances into a three dimensional (3D) space, which allows visualization of projections or animated 3D arrangements.
+We then use $k$-means clustering~\cite{teknomo2006k,jain2010data} to optimize the intra cluster distance, averaged Euclidean distance between all points within clusters, obtained using different random initial conditions.

 The optimization is carried out varying simultaneously the noise suppression parameter for the power mapping technique as applied to the correlation matrices~\cite{Pharasi_2018,Pharasi_2019,chakraborti2020emerging} and the total cluster number.
-We increase the set of correlation matrices as compared to Ref.~\cite{Pharasi_2018} by choosing again the epoch length 20 days but epoch shifts of one day.
+We increase the set of correlation matrices as compared to Ref.~\cite{Pharasi_2018} by choosing again $M=20$ days epoch but shifts of $\Delta=1$ day.
 The epoch length is slightly above the value, where noise is very destructive.
 The shift of the epoch in the time horizon is the shortest we can have without feeling the effects of intraday trading and with easily accessible data~\cite{Yahoo_finance}.
-The reduction of the shift will produce more significance for markets as there will be a daily update and better statistics as we work a larger ensemble, i.e, we have ten times more market states states then in the previous study.
+The reduction of the shift will improve the usefulness for market participants and policymakers as there will be a daily update and better statistics.
+We work with a larger ensemble, i.e, we have ten times more market states than the previous study~\cite{Pharasi_2018,Pharasi_2019,pharasi_2020}.
+In the supplementary material, we have shown results for same epoch of length $M=20$ days but shifts of $\Delta=10$ days over the same period 2006-2019.
+It is obvious, in this high dimensional space, trajectories will never cross each other unless some symmetry or similar properties compel a crossing.
+In three dimensional reduced space, we also expect that some arbitrary trajectories will not cross.
+On the other hand, it is unavoidable in two dimensional space, and this will dilute the value of visual representation.